 I will show you how to do this through a demonstration during transition.
+Alternatively, you can complete the research manually printing your research and handwriting annotations.

 Use the heading SAC 1 ENVIRONMENTAL DESIGN (Playhouse) RESEARCH

 SOURCES OF RESEARCH & INSPIRATION

 - Read the design brief and consider the audience. - · Relevance is important. - Think carefully about the places you might find research and inspiration appropriate to the brief.
 Interior design & architecture magazines and websites.
 Interesting design blogs.
 Websites of interior, environmental, and architectural design firms and independent designers. - Use the inspiration list (provided) as a starting point for your research.